jun-eau/zemurian-atlas/README.md

 *All visual assets are © Nihon Falcom Corporation / NIS America, Inc. / XSEED Games / Gungho Online Entertainment, Inc.*

 This project also contains links to various sources of information for each game.
-*Wikipedia, Kiseki Wiki (Fandom), and Steam logos are trademarks of their respective owners.*
+*Steam, PlayStation, Nintendo Switch, Wikipedia, and Kiseki Wiki (Fandom) logos are trademarks of their respective owners.*

 ## License